steunix/passweaver-api/docs/index.md

 ### Personal items

-Personal items are encrypted with a double envelope encryption:
+Personal items are encrypted with a double encryption:

-- When a user set its personal password for the first time, a random key (PKEY) is automatically generated
+- When a user set its personal password for the first time:
+  - a random key (PDEK) is automatically generated; this will be used to encrypt the data
-- PKEY is encrypted with a key derived from the user password using PBKDF2, and stored in the database
+  - another key (PKEK) is derived from the user password using PBKDF2 and a random seed (RSEED); this key is NOT stored into the database (only the RSEED is)
+  - the PDEK is then encrypted (envelope encryption) with PKEK, and stored into the database
-- The personal password (PPWD) is stored in the db using bcrypt algo
+  - The personal password (PPWD) is hashed (HPPWD), and this hash is stored in the db using bcrypt algo (to verify the user in the folder unlock process)
-- When user unlocks the personal folder providing his PPWD, the authentication JWT will be updated adding a claim with his seeded and encrypted password:
+- When user unlocks the personal folder providing his PPWD, the authentication JWT will be updated adding a claim with his 'personal data' (RSEED and PPWD)
-  - the PPWD is seeded with random bytes initialized on Password-API startup, and then encrypted with AES-256-ECB using random key and i.v. also initialized at startup
+  - the RSEED and PPWD are encrypted with AES-256-ECB using a random key and a random i.v. initialized at application startup, forming the personal token (PTOKEN)
+  - the PTOKEN is added to the JWT
   - this updated JWT needs to be used for subsequent calls in order to identify a user that actually unlocked the personal folder
-  - **NOTE**: adding the encrypted password in the JWT is needed because Passweaver API is stateless and sessionless, so the only way to recognize the user and - in this case - the fact that it has unlocked its personal folder - is the JWT itself
+  - **NOTE**: adding the (encrypted) password and seed in the JWT is needed because Passweaver API is stateless and sessionless, and the only way to reconstruct the PKEK is having the data in the JWT itself
-- When a user wants to access a personal folder, the seeded and encrypted PPWD in the JWT is validated against the one stored into the DB in order to grant access
+- When a user wants to access a personal folder, the password hash is validated against the stored hash (HPPWD) in order to grant access

 Then, when creating an item in a personal folder:
-- PPWD is extracted from JWT and decrypted
+- PPWD and PSEED are extracted from the JWT (PTOKEN) and decrypted with the random key generated at application startup
+- PKEK is re-created on the fly using PPWD and PSEED
-- PKEY is decrypted using the key derived from user password (PBKDF2)
+- PDEK is decrypted using the PKEK
-- Data is encrypted with AES-256-ECB using PKEY
+- Data is encrypted with AES-256-ECB using PDEK
-- Resulting data is then encrypted with your active KMS (thus, double envelope encryption)
+- Resulting data is then encrypted with your active KMS (thus, double encryption)

 When reading a personal item:
-- PPWD is extracted from JWT and decrypted
+- PPWD and PSEED are extracted from the JWT (PTOKEN) and decrypted with the random key generated at application startup
+- PKEK is re-created on the fly using PPWD and PSEED
-- PKEY is decrypted using the key derived from user password (PBKDF2)
+- PDEK is decrypted using the PKEK
 - Data is decrypted with the KMS used to crypt it
-- Obtained data is then decrypted with AES-256-ECB using PKEY
+- Obtained data is then decrypted with AES-256-ECB using PDEK

-**No keys or passwords are retained in memory or cache, everything is recalculated when needed.**
+**No key or password is (intentionally) retained in memory or cache.**

+**All the sensitive data is managed with Buffers instead of plain strings, and those Buffers are zeroed immediately after use**

 ### Further security

-As further security measure, item data and onetime secrets are not sent in plain text as a response to the API, instead they are encrypted with the mandatory key given in the request: this ensures that the item data cannot be (easily) sniffed from the raw network traffic (provided that you generate a random key at every call): this is useful in case you keep the API (or the frontend) in plain HTTP instead of using HTTPS (maybe because you are already behind a reverse proxy).
+As further security measure, item data and onetime secrets are not sent in plain text as a response to the API, instead they are encrypted with the mandatory key given in the request: this ensures that the item data cannot be (easily) sniffed from the raw network traffic (provided that you generate a random key at every call): this is useful in case you keep the API (or the frontend) in plain HTTP instead of using HTTPS (something YOU DON'T REALLY WANT!).

 Of course one could decrypt the data if it intercepts both the request and the response... so **please enable HTTPS** even if behind a secured network.